Jacques Kuoh-Moukouri

 Jacques Kuoh-Moukouri (1909-2002) was a Cameroonian writer and Cameroon's Ambassador to the United States.
 He is most well known for his 1963 book Doigts noirs.

-He was born in the Akwa, District of Douala on 6 June 1909 and attended secondary school in Yaoundé at the Ecole SupeVieure.
+He was born in the Akwa, District of Douala on 6 June 1909 and attended secondary school in Yaoundé at the Ecole Supérieure.
 Kuoh-Moukouri became a leading administrator under the French and spent several years working in Paris.
 He had eight children including the French feminist and author Thérèse Kuoh-Moukouri.
 He died on 15 May 2002.